sfigg/commercialization-public/manufacture/desktop/install-windows-automatically-from-a-usb-drive-sxs.md

 ---

 >[!important]
->As of Windows 10, version 1703, imaging has been removed from Windows ICD.
+>As of Windows 10, version 1703, Windows ICD no longer supports generating customized images.
 >
 >OEMs can go to [Windows guides and walkthroughs](windows-10-guides-and-walkthroughs.md) to learn how to create OEM Windows deployments.
 >